Slow pace of justice wears down Occupy Wall Street defendants

 More than 2,600 arrests were made in Manhattan in connection with Occupy, including 700 on the Brooklyn Bridge on October 1.

-Approximately half of all defendants pleaded guilty in exchange for a dismissal of charges after six months of staying out of trouble with the law.
-Hundreds more accepted other plea deals.
+Approximately half of all defendants accepted offers from the Manhattan District Attorney's office to dismiss the charges if they avoided arrest for six months.
+Hundreds more took plea deals.
 Overall, fewer than 70 cases reached trial, less than 3 percent of the total; 53 resulted in convictions.

-Sixteen cases remained as of August, according to statistics tracked by the Manhattan District Attorney's office.
+Sixteen cases remained as of August, according to statistics tracked by the district attorney's office.

 Many defendants found it too onerous to return time and again for court dates at the overburdened New York City Criminal Court, which handles hundreds of thousands cases a year, even when they felt their arrests were illegitimate, said Martin Stolar, a National Lawyers Guild attorney who handled hundreds of cases.